Limookiplimo/learn-elasticsearch/README.md

 # Elastic Search

-This repo has python codes and queries written while learning Elastic search, a nosql db.
+This repo has python codes and queries written while learning Elasticsearch, a nosql db.